argoproj/argo-cd/docs/proposals/project-scoped-repository-enhancements.md

 and repository URL of the requesting application.
 If there are no credentials which match the requested `project`, it will fall back to returning the first unscoped credential, i.e, the first credential with an empty `project` parameter.

-When it comes to mutating a repository credential we need to strictly match the project which the repository belongs to, since there would otherwise be a risk of changing (inadvertently or otherwise) a credential not belonging to the correct project.
+When it comes to mutating a repository credential we need to strictly match the project to which the repository belongs, since there would otherwise be a risk of changing (inadvertently or otherwise) a credential not belonging to the correct project.
 This can be done without any breaking changes.